Knowing how to choose a Medicare Part D plan is essential for managing prescription drug costs in retirement and ensuring you have the right coverage.

 Pharmacy Network

-Most pharmacies across the United States accept Medicare Part D plans, but it’s a good idea to check with your preferred pharmacy to ensure they’re in-network with your chosen plan.
+Most pharmacies across the country accept Medicare Part D plans.
+But it’s always a good idea to double-check that your favorite pharmacy is in-network with your plan.
+Sticking to an in-network pharmacy usually means lower costs and fewer surprises at checkout.

 If you have a limited income, you may qualify for Extra Help, a federal program that assists with Medicare Part D costs.